 It is possible to apply machine learning techniques to capture the data in the invoice by means of optical character recognition, interpret the transaction and compare it to the captured transaction.
 In such a case scientific methods and algorithms that rely on statistical relationships are used to automatically capture and structure the unstructured data i.e., the information in the invoice.
 It can save a lot of time in e.g. audits of the transactions by extracting more information from associated documentation and flag the necessary transactions to the auditor which requires human intervention.

 Similarly, an email server stores emails in an ordered way so that the email user can search for emails, often by sender, receiver, date of arrival etc. Emails also contain an email header which is used by the transmitting protocols to route the email.
-The email header is partially displayed as information to the email user e.g. the To, From, CC and Subject fields, but some information is hidden, e.g. the receiving server.
+The email header is partially displayed as information to the email user e.g. the To, From, CC and Subject fields, but some information is hidden to the user, e.g. the receiving server.
 The email header is structured with a strict set of rules [cite RFC] governing detailed aspects of header construction.
 The email body is largely unstructured except perhaps for the definition of attachments and their encoding, or in some cases some structure is provided by embedding html code for email display.
 The actual email text is, from the point of view of the email standard, largely unstructured.

 Criminal investigations involve the reconstruction of the most likely event that led to a crime.
 The reconstruction of the sequence of events rely on data available to the investigator e.g. witness statements, financial transactions, camera footage correspondence and forensic data [1].
 In attempting to identify the profiles of suspects, reliance on statistical data is often used [1].
 One can therefore argue that investigators apply data science to reconstruct events and prove guilt or innocence of a suspect.
 It is possible to draw an analogy with the database example presented earlier.
 A case file is similar to a database.
 The investigator classifies information relevant to the reported crime in the form of witness statements, forensic evidence, intelligence and interviews.
 This provides structure to the case data.
 The investigator is responsible to develop multiple lines of enquiry [1], gather and order more data and interpret the unstructured data to extract more information, ultimately proving guilt or innocence.

-There are three main questions that the investogator deals with [1]:
+There are three main questions that the investigator deals with [1]:

 What crime was committed?